Exclusive: Warburg tops $5 billion mark for fund: sources

-Warburg Pincus Private Equity XI is the second-largest buyout fund globally by capital targeted that is currently tapping investors for money, behind Blackstone Real Estate Partners VII, which is targeting $13 billion.
+Warburg Pincus Private Equity XI is the second-largest buyout fund globally by capital targeted that is currently tapping investors for money, behind Blackstone Real Estate Partners VII (BX.N), which is targeting $13 billion.

 Mega-buyout funds have struggled with a tough fundraising environment as their returns have been hit by tighter financing conditions.
 But Warburg markets its offering differently, focused on growth investing rather than the usual financial engineering by leveraged buyouts.

 About 50 investors, both existing and new, participated in the first fundraising close, which marked the securing of the commitments and took place in early May, the sources said.
-They included public and corporate pension funds, endowments and sovereign wealth funds.
+They included public and corporate pension funds, endowments and sovereign wealth funds from.

 The firm has identified opportunities to put some of the capital to work immediately, they added.